EVERYTHING YOU NEED TO KNOW IN ORDER TO MAKE YOUR ELOPEMENT IN ICELAND TRULY UNFORGETTABLE

 A lot of the natural pools are free of charge and open to the public, so if you’d like to be alone, you’ll have to plan your visit strategically, and opt for late evening or early morning.
 Some of these are located on private land – in that case you can expect specific opening hours and a small fee to enjoy the soak.

-Last but not least, you can opt for a fully furnished spa, where you will be provided with a lot of extras.
+And for a taste of luxury, go with a fully furnished spa, where you will be provided with a lot of extras.

 Pro-tip: time your visit to catch the midnight sun or the northern lights to enhance the experience.